 Firstly, why is a booster seat important?

-It is recommended that children remain in their 5-point harness seat until they reach the maximum weight capacity for it, and only then should they begin to use a car booster seat like the BubbleBum foldable booster seat.
+It is recommended that children remain in their 5-point harness seat until they reach the maximum weight capacity for it, and only then should they begin to use a car booster seat like the BubbleBum travel booster seat.

 It’s important to remember that a car’s existing seats, are designed for adults and will position the seatbelt correctly across the adult’s body.
 This is not the case for a child and in order to ensure optimal belt-fit, children should always be on a booster seat or car seat.